Code-Institute-Submissions/gym-website/README.md

 ### Acknowledgements

-- I received inspiration for this project from https://planethealthlimerick.ie/ .
+- Inspiration for this project was received from https://planethealthlimerick.ie/ .
 The format of the planet health limerick site has some similarities to Code Institute Student Mini Project with Bootstrap 4.
 - The format of this README file came from the Code Institute.
 - The template for this project is the Code Institute student template for Gitpod.

 ### Revision history
-Initial commit.
+Initial commit
+9th February 2021
 - Created GitHub project from Code Institute template.
 - Copied in GitHub this README file from Code Institute Example README.md template.
 - Opened GitHub project in GitPod.
 - Started README Acknowledgements.
 - Created project folder structure with index.html and style.css files.

+### Revision history
+Add Wireframes
+14th February 2021
+- Created Wireframes with Balsamiq Wireframes.
+- Added to wireframes directory to assets directory.
+- Updated README UX.

+TBD's
+Fix pdf links in MD above..